scaffold-eth/se-2-docs/docs/hooks/useTransactor.md

 # useTransactor

-Use this hook to interact with the chain and get UI feedback on the transaction status.
+Use this hook to interact with the chain and give UI feedback on the transaction status.
 You can pass in anything that is a valid parameter to [Viem's `sendTransaction` function](https://viem.sh/docs/actions/wallet/sendTransaction#parameters).

 ```ts
 const transactor = useTransactor();